The Adventures of Maggie and the Old Man

 ‘Oh great, here she goes.’
 Judy said, rolling her eyes.
 Judy knew that attacking the man who was coming to help them wasn’t a good idea.
 Molly just needed to chill, they’d find another way – they always did.

-Molly flew up, opening her beak and bit the old man right on the nose.
-Her wings were wrapped around his face and her claws were digging into his neck.
+Molly flew up, opening her beak and bit the Old Man right on the nose.
+Her wings wrapped around his face and her claws dug into his neck.

-He dropped all of the wood and his drill, and it landed on his feet.
+He dropped the wood and his drill, and they landed on his feet.

-‘Aggghhhhh’ he screamed again.
-The weight of the wood could have broken his toes.
+“Aggghhhhh!!!”
+He screamed again.
+The weight of the wood could have broken his toes, it was so painful.

-He reached up and pulled Molly off him.
-His nose was dripping with blood from where her beak had cut it and his neck had claw marks from her sharp feet!
+He reached up and pulled Molly off his face.
+His nose was dripping with blood and he had blood running down his neck.

-‘You crazy lunatic.’
-He said to her, as he tossed her to the floor.
+“You maniac!!!”
+He yelled at her, as he tossed her to the floor.

-Molly landed on her back, and the dust rose around her.
+Molly landed on her back, the dust rising around her.
 She was ok, but she wasn’t finished, he had to know she was cranky and that he had to fix it.

 Molly got to her feet and ran back towards to him.
-This time pecking at his feet.
+This time biting at his feet.
 She was determined to draw blood again.

-The old man, with his head in he air, hanky on his nose, soaking up the blood, felt sharp pecks down on his feet.
-He was only wearing thongs and it was like he was being attacked – again!
+The Old Man, with his head in the air, hanky on his nose, soaking up the blood, felt sharp pecks down on his feet.
+He was only wearing thongs and it was like he was being pinch by the meanest kid in the playground, the pain radiated up his legs!

-He looked down and here was Molly, going for his feet.
+He looked down and there was Molly, going for his feet.

 ‘Ok, ok, ok, I get it, you’re not happy, but enough with the attacks!’
 He said to her as he swung his foot in her direction, to push her away.
 He didn’t want to hurt her but if she didn’t stop he’d consider making her his dinner.

-Winny and Robyn, ran towards Molly, because they knew she wouldn’t stop unless they made her stop.
+Winny and Robyn, ran towards Molly.
+They knew she wouldn’t stop unless they made her stop.
 They quickly ushered her towards a bale of hay that was perfect for laying eggs in today.
 It was soft and cosy on their fluffy bottoms.

-The old man picked up the wood and his drill, again, and cleaned out the mess of the floor that Indie had made.
-Then he started rebuilding the floor.
-He was cranky that he had to do it, he had other plans that didn’t involve rebuilding the chicken coup.
-But he did a good job and when he was done the girls had a Gucci chicken coup floor and hatching boxes.
+The Old Man picked up the wood and his drill, again, then cleaned out the mess of the floor that Indie had made.
+Slowly, he started rebuilding the floor.
+He was cranky that he had to do it, he had other plans that day which didn’t involve rebuilding the chicken coup.
+But he did a good job and when he was done the girls had a first-class chicken coup floor and hatching boxes.
 He was proud of himself.

 He marched to the back door.

-When Indie heard the door open she bolted past the old man, nearly knocking him over, barking her head off.
+When Indie heard the door open she bolted past the Old Man, nearly knocking him over again, barking her head off.
 Just as John was letting one rip.

 ‘Told you we’d get him again.’
-Al said to John, they’d had a good day!
+Al said to John, they’d had a productive day causing mischief on the farm.

-He grabbed the food scraps from the kitchen and headed out the back door.
+He picked up the food scraps from the kitchen and walked out the back door.

 The girls sprinted for the fence because they knew they were getting more food – YIPPEE!!